top of page

 This is why slow fashion and the concept of a slow fashion wardrobe works well.
 It is good to be able to add to it occasionally.
 Choice is limited but there nonetheless and your wardrobe is filled with pieces you cherish and didn’t buy impulsively for £5.

 This is one of the reasons I don’t do overwhelmingly big collections.
 I put thought in every design and I don’t want to overwhelm anyone with dozens of styles with slight differences – which is something that is done a lot on the high street.
 The pieces are versatile and can work paired easily with other clothes.
+See my latest collection of attachable accessories to use on just one garment.
+To free space in your wardrobe and you mind, while keeping things fun.

 So next time you look for something – beware of the Paradox of Choice and beware of looking through countless catalogues of similar styles.
 Choose from few options and enjoy what you choose.
 It will save you a lot of time and frustration and you are sure to feel like you have made a better choice!